fieldtrip/website/tutorial/cluster_permutation_timelock.md

 We now describe the differences between this configuration and the configuration for a between-trials experiment.

 - Instead of an independent samples T-statistic, we use the **dependent samples T-statistic** to evaluate the effect at the sample level (cfg.statistic = 'depsamplesT').
-This is because we are dealing with a within-UO instead of a between-UO design.
+This is because we are dealing with a within-UO (i.e., subject) instead of a between-UO design.

 - The **design matrix** in a within-UO design is different from the design matrix in a between-UO design.
 In the design matix for a within-UO design, you have to specify the unit variable.
 The unit variable specifies the units that have produced the different condition-specific data structures.
 For example, consider a hypothetical study with 4 subjects and 2 experimental conditions.
 The design matrix may then look like this: design = [1 2 3 4 1 2 3 4; 1 1 1 1 2 2 2 2 ].
 The first row of this matrix is the unit variable: it specifies that the first subject produced the first and the fifth data structure, the second subject produced the second and the sixth data structure, etc. The second row of the design matrix is the independent variable.

 - Because the design matrix contains both a unit variable and an independent variable, it has to be specified in the configuration which row contains which variable.
 This information is passed in the fields **cfg.uvar** (for the unit variable) and **cfg.ivar** (for the independent variable).

-Now, use the configuration above to perform the following statistical analysi
+Now, use the configuration above to perform the following statistical analysis

     [stat] = ft_timelockstatistics(cfg, allsubjFIC{:}, allsubjFC{:})

     save stat_ERF_planar_FICvsFC_GA stat

 The output can also be obtained from [stat_ERF_planar_FICvsFC_GA.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/cluster_permutation_timelock/stat_ERF_planar_FICvsFC_GA.mat).
-If you need to reload the statistics output, us
+If you need to reload the statistics output, use

     load stat_ERF_planar_FICvsFC_GA